yatharthgarg/cartoncaps-livefront/README.md

 - Personalized welcome with dynamic referral info

-- Fast, modern Next.js frontend
+- React + Tailwind for UI

 ---